geoo993/ARKitExamples/README.md

 ARKit requires iOS 11, and can be downloaded from Apple’s Developer website.

 ## Usage
-the Demos can all be run by:
+The Demos can all be run by:
+- opening the Cartfile from the project directory in Terminal (i.e ‘cd Downloads/ARKitExamples-master/Cartfile’).
+- from the directory, run command ‘./cartfile-update.sh’ in terminal to get the project dependencies with carthage.
-- opening the ARKitExamples.xcworkspace
+- on completion, open the ARKitExamples.xcworkspace
+- build AppCore target
+- then build AppServices target
-- running the ARDemos target (note: update the provisioning profile and build indentifier)
+- then run the ARDemos target for all the demos
+note: in ARdemos, update the provisioning profile and build indentifier to your settings.

 ## References
  https://github.com/ProjectDent/ARKit-CoreLocation